Kailera Therapeutics Inc. research snapshot

 KLRA AI Stock Forecast Scenarios

-The KLRA AI stock forecast uses scenario ranges around the $22.24 cutoff.
+The KLRA AI stock forecast uses scenario ranges around the $17.32 cutoff.
 It does not claim that AI can predict a specific future price.
-The bullish case requires successful Phase 3 readouts for KAI-9531 (injectable) and KAI-7535 (oral), FDA approvals, and commercial execution in the obesity market.
-The base case assumes partial pipeline success with partnership or licensing deals.
-The bearish case assumes clinical setbacks or competitive displacement.
+The bullish case requires successful Phase 3 programs for ribupatide injection and oral, improved tolerability for KAI-7535, FDA approvals, and commercial execution in the obesity market.
+The base case assumes partial pipeline success with partnerships or licensing deals.
+The bearish case assumes clinical setbacks, tolerability failures, or competitive displacement.

 Bullish case